EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/Appendix/App-Team-Org.md

 ## Meeting Coordination

 1. What method will you use to remind yourselves of meetings (a shared calendar?)
+   Everyone is responsible to mark down important meetings in their own respective ways
 1. How will your team go about changing or adding meeting times?
+   All will be communicated either through discord or in person class time
 1. What's the preferred format for meetings (face-to-face or virtually)?
+   The preferred format is dependent on the topic and we will adjust accordingly
 1. Are there any other procedures that your team feels are necessary?
+   N/A

 ## Roles & Responsibilities